developeromsharma/developeromsharma/README.md

 # 👋 Hi, I'm OM Sharma

-👨‍💻 Also known as **Developer OM Sharma** — I'm a passionate **Full Stack Developer** with experience in **Java, Android, .NET, and Azure**.
-I love building scalable software, contributing to open source, and sharing developer tips online.
+👨‍💻Cloud Native Solution Developer on Azure with .Net I have experience in building cloud-native applications and resilient infrastructure with the main focus on Microsoft Azure.
+Highly motivated, energetic and driven with excellent interpersonal skills.
+I am open to new challenges and willing to work hard to reach my goals

 ---

 ## 🚀 About Me

-- 💼 Currently working on freelance projects and side hustles
 - 🌐 Exploring cloud technologies and DevOps tools (Microsoft Certified: Azure Developer Associate)
-- 🎥 Creating YouTube content as **Developer OM Sharma**
-- 📱 Android Developer (Java) | Backend with .NET
+- 📱 Backend with .NET
 - 🧠 Always learning and growing in the dev space!

 ---